mpdf/mpdf.github.io/troubleshooting/resizing.md

 modification_time: 2015-08-05T12:00:35+00:00
 ---

-<p>mPDF automatically resizes content in some circumstances.
-Using the default settings and CSS properties, the following are resized:</p>
+mPDF automatically resizes content in some circumstances.
+Using the default settings and CSS properties, the following are resized:

 <ul>
 <li>tables will resize so that the tallest row (cell) will fit on a page [this is the only one that cannot be overridden]</li>
 <li>tables will resize to fit the minimum width into the available width (minimum width of a table is when no words are broken) - override using CSS <code>&lt;table style="overflow: hidden|visible|wrap"&gt;</code></li>